Search

 Clarification 13-2003

 e, "any opponents of the tackled player who go to ground are known as tacklers."
 Can a tackler sta ... n a player tackles an opponent and they both go to ground, the tackler must immediately release the tackled player."
 Can a tackler who is on his feet hold on to the tackled player or must he release the tackled player?
-Ruling of the designated members of the Rugby Committee By definition, any opponent
+Ruling of the designated members of the Rugby Committee By definition, an

 Doctor/Immediate care team needed